10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 The same committee that approved the preliminary dissertation must also approve the final copy of the dissertation.
 The examination is open to all faculty but only the appointed committee may vote.
 The following rules apply to the oral examination:

-- Form G301 must be received by the Office of Graduate Academic Affairs at least two weeks before the date of the examination and at least five weeks before commencement.
+- Form G301 must be received by the Office of Academic Affairs at least two weeks before the date of the examination and at least five weeks before commencement.

-- Results reported on Form G309 must be received in the Office of Graduate Academic Affairs at least 15 days before commencement.
+- Results reported on Form G309 must be received in the Office of Academic Affairs at least 15 days before commencement.
 The student uploads the final dissertation document to ProQuest as directed by the Thesis Examiner, during the examination meetings, at least nine days before commencement.

 - Comprehensive, qualifying, and final examinations for graduate students are to be held on the Illinois Institute of Technology Mies Campus.
 Exceptions to this policy are made only for certain graduate students whose examinations are administered at Rice or Downtown Campuses.